You’re reading our Technivorm Moccamaster review.

 Few manufacturers provide a 5-year warranty, and this speaks well of Technivorm confidence in its products.
 Moreover, most reviews have favored this coffeemaker over others because of its durability and reliability.

 Here it’s important to note that this coffeemaker performs as well as new with proper maintenance.
-I haven’t found any complaint about the poor performance after aging.
+I haven’t found any complaints about the poor performance after aging.
 On the contrary, most customers seem surprised by how well it brews coffee, year after year of daily use.

 How to Brew with a Moccamaster